-Breaking, cracking, and destruction are some of our worst nightmares when it comes to receiving a package.
+Breaking, cracking, and total destruction are some of our worst nightmares when it comes to shipping a package.
 Here are some tips and tricks to protect fragile goods in the packaging and shipping process alike!

 Fragile items are essentially any type of goods that are highly susceptible to damage, and require special packaging and handling when moved or shipped.